Iteo/theme_tailor/packages/theme_tailor/README.md

   @override
   Widget build(BuildContext context) {
+    final darkThemeData = ThemeData(extensions: [GetterTheme.dark]);

     return MaterialApp(
+      // This is correct
+      darkTheme: darkThemeData
+      // This is correct
+      //darkTheme: ThemeData(extensions: [GetterTheme.dark]),

-      // This is bad
+      // This is incorrect for hot reload
+      // It will not update as _lightThemeData won't be changed by hot reload
+      // (It is necessary to create ThemeData in the build's scope - the same way as `darkThemeData`)
       theme: _lightThemeData,
-      // This is correct
-      darkTheme: ThemeData(extensions: [GetterTheme.dark]),
     );
   }
 }